MarcLoupias/memo-dev/README.md

 ## TODO

-- A new `index.html` page in the form of a SPA to support a full text research with [lunr](https://www.npmjs.com/package/lunr).
+- A new `index.html` page in the form of a SPA to support a full text research with [fusejs](https://fusejs.io/).
-- A TravisCI job with a [GitHub Webhook](https://developer.github.com/webhooks/) to lint the markdown and generate automatically the `docs/` folder when editing the `content/` folder from the GitHub UI.
+- Waiting [GitHub Actions](https://help.github.com/en/articles/about-github-actions) to lint the markdown and generate automatically the `docs/` folder when editing the `content/` folder from the GitHub UI.
 - Replace the `<title>` tag with the document main title for each page.